Critical set for surface diffeomorphisms revisited: Introduction

-\begin{theorem} If $f_{|\La}$ is dissipative there exists $\delta:=\delta(b)$ and a finite number of sinks (attracting periodic points) such that $f$ restricted to the intersection of $\La$ with the complement of the basin of attraction of those sinks is $\de-$far from homotheties.
+\begin{theorem} Let $f\in \diff^1(M^2)$ and let $\La$ be a compact invariant set such that $f_{|\La}$ is sufficiently dissipative.
+Then any power of $f$ restricted to the set of points of $\La$ that do not belong to the basin of attraction of any attracting periodic orbits is far from homotheties. \end{theorem}